Practice resource for out-of-home care agencies

 It is the role of the mediator to determine if an agreement cannot be reached.
 If the mediator believes that a party is not participating in good faith, the mediator may determine that an agreement cannot be reached.

-If the contact dispute remains unresolved through Legal Aid’s alternative dispute resolution process, the out-of-home care agency should liaise with the local FACS Child and Family District Unit to discuss next steps, including whether a contact application should be brought.
+If the contact dispute remains unresolved through Legal Aid’s alternative dispute resolution process, the out-of-home care agency should liaise with the local DCJ Child and Family District Unit to discuss next steps, including whether a contact application should be brought.
 Out-of-home care agencies cannot apply directly to the Children’s Court for a contact order.
 A parent or other party seeking contact may also choose to apply directly to the Children’s Court for a contact order.

 Legal Aid NSW contact details